-Children can start in school from the September term after the fourth birthday or their parents can put off admission until the beginning of the next term after the fifth birthday, when the child reaches CSA - compulsory school age.
+Children can start in school from the start of the September term after the fourth birthday but don't have to start then.
+Parents can put off admission until the beginning of the term after the fifth birthday, when the child reaches CSA - compulsory school age.
+It is the parent's decision whether to start after the fourth or fifth birthday.

-For summer-born children (whose birthday is between 1 April and 31 August), CSA is at the beginning of the September term of the next academic year and their parents can choose to delay admission until then.
-However, they can't choose whether that will be in Reception or in Year 1 - that is a decision for the school to take.
+Children whose birthday is between 1 April and 31 August are called summer born.
+For them, CSA is at the beginning of the September term of the next academic year.
+Their parents can choose to delay admission until then.
+However, they can't choose whether that later start will be in Reception or in Year 1 - that is a decision for the admission authority to take.
+This decision will be whether it is in the best interests of the child to be admitted into Reception or Year 1, accepting that it is the parent's decision to start at the start of the September term after the fifth birthday.
+In reaching this decision, the admission authority must take a view why it would be in the child's best interests to start in Year 1 if that means not experiencing a year in a school Reception class.

-We invite parents to visit so that we can discuss the provision on offer to children in our Reception class, how it is tailored to meet the needs of the youngest children and how their needs would be met as they move through the school.
-This is an opportunity to talk about parents' preferences and any concerns they have about the child's readiness for school.
+We invite parents to visit so that we can discuss our Reception offer, how it is tailored to meet the needs of younger children and how their needs would be met as they move through the school.
+This is an opportunity to talk about parental preferences and their concerns about the child's readiness for school.
 Children follow the same Early Years Foundation Stage (EYFS) curriculum in Reception and in an Early Years setting.
 This play-based learning can be differentiated to meet the needs of the individual child.